Gas Prices Around the World — US, UK, Canada & Australia Compared

 The Strait of Hormuz closure on February 28, 2026 — and the US-Iran kinetic exchange that has followed since — has lifted retail fuel prices in every importing economy, but the transmission mechanism differs.

-Canada — retail steady, aviation route losses
+Canada — retail unwinding fast, aviation route losses persist

-European Union — road-fuel-led stress
+European Union — road-fuel stress easing

 Where prices are cheapest in the world